Kiellu4/ezekiel/Cryptography-Class/Assessments/4-Practical-Test-30%/Practical-Test-1/readme.md

 ## Correction

 - Below is the real answer I got from the tool `cyberchef`.
 - I'm sorry for my mistake.
-The deocde from `Base64` is `Jverex Av Jfrcre Ez Brre` but I paste at the tool `cyberchef` with more letter r.
+The decode from `Base64` is `Jverex Av Jfrcre Ez Brre` but I paste at the tool `cyberchef` with more letter r.
 So the output is `Jverex Av Jfrcre Ez Brre`.

 📷 Screenshot: